ismailabashidze/hampa_mother/src/pages/[lang]/images.md

 **Location:** `src/assets/cta-dark-bg.webp`
 **Usage:** Background image for the final CTA section **Dimensions:** 900×600 pixels
 **Description:** A compelling background image that encourages user action.
-Should show happy families, possibly interacting with the HamPay-e Madar app or service, with warm lighting and positive expressions.
+Should show happy families, possibly interacting with the MamaTogether app or service, with warm lighting and positive expressions.
 The image should work well with white text overlay and have a slightly blurred or darkened effect to ensure text readability.

 ### badge.svg
 **Location:** `src/assets/badge.svg`